-You should hire a workers’ comp lawyer.
+You should hire a lawyer that handles workers’ compensation cases.
 It is important to remember that insurers want to settle work injury cases for the lowest dollar amount possible.
 Do not accept an unfair, low settlement offer.

 You should be granted a settlement that offers you the full available financial support for your medical care, long-term rehabilitative costs, lost wages, diminished earning capacity, and any permanent disability or impairment.
-An experienced workers’ compensation lawyer will represent you during settlement negotiations with insurance company representatives.
+Your attorney will represent you during settlement negotiations with insurance company representatives.

 4. Was Your Workers’ Comp Claim Denied?